librenms/librenms/doc/Extensions/Oxidized.md

 To have devices automatically added, you will need to configure oxidized to pull them from LibreNMS [Feeding Oxidized](#feeding-oxidized)

+LibreNMS will automatically map the OS to the Oxidized model name if they don't match. this means you shouldn't need to use the model_map config option within Oxidized.

 ### Detailed integration information
 ---